Don’t be afraid to pick up your children and toss them in the air; just be sure to catch them. I will capture their belly laughs!

 Cheese is for mice & crackers.

-Don’t demand the children to look at the camera to smile; this will only stress them out.
+Don’t demand children look at the camera to smile; this will only stress them out.

-Even when they’re not “perfect” look at me and keep smiling!
+Even when you feel like the kids are not “perfect”, look at me and keep smiling!

 Do not fuss, I do this every day, please remember that.